-- 25% of homes receiving cavity wall insulation and 5% of homes receiving loft insulation measures.
+25% of homes receiving cavity wall insulation and 5% of homes receiving loft insulation measures.
+However, where a property receives both measures, the quality monitoring inspection must include both measures.
 The Primary Bidder must ensure that there is an equal split of inspections across all Primary Bidder and subcontractor installs, apportioned to the number of measures installed.
-Quality Monitoring must be carried out on a monthly basis so any issues identified can be addressed sooner and appropriate action taken. - 100 per cent of properties where heating measures are installed (to be completed before monthly claim submission)
+Quality Monitoring must be carried out on a monthly basis so any issues identified can be addressed sooner and appropriate action taken.